doubleliu0523/double/README.md

-# double
+Hi, I'm Joshua Liu.
+A newbie in computer science.
-To record the grown of a vegetable dog.
+To record my progress during the following years.